+We have a full guide on how to use a sample size calculator.
+However, you will have better results should you understand some key concepts.
 The larger the sample size is the smaller the effect size that can be detected.
 The reverse is also true; small sample sizes can detect large effect sizes.
 While researchers generally have a strong idea of the effect size in their planned study it is in determining an appropriate sample size that often leads to an underpowered study.
 This poses both scientific and ethical issues for researchers.

 A study that has a sample size which is too small may produce inconclusive results and could also be considered unethical, because exposing human subjects or lab animals to the possible risks associated with research is only justifiable if there is a realistic chance that the study will yield useful information.

 Similarly, a study that has a sample size which is too large will waste scarce resources and could expose more participants than necessary to any related risk.
 Thus an appropriate determination of the sample size used in a study is a crucial step in the design of a study.